 If you start noticing performance or behavior challenges during the probationary period, the Line Manager should address the situation immediately.
 The employee should be informed with immediate consultation of the problem.
 There is no legal requirement for how this is managed.
 However, you may choose to give a written warning if needs be, depending on the severity of the problem.
 They should be given ample time to correct it, and informed of the consequences if they don’t resolve the problem.

 Another option you have is to extend the probation.
-As we mentioned earlier, legally the probationary period can’t be extended.
 However, you may choose to extend it as a psychological initiative to improve the new employee’s performance.
 Just bear in mind that notice period and severance liabilities will still be in effect if you decide to eventually terminate the employee.

 How do I terminate the employment contract during probation?